Samantha Sally: Early life

-Sally grew up in Springdale, Arkansas.
-She and her sister, Lori, were raised in a strict Jehovah's Witness household which forbade music and television.
+Sally grew up in Lowell, Arkansas.
+She and her sister, Lori, were raised in a strict household and their parents became Jehovah's Witnesses when they were very young.
+Their parents forbade music, television, and the celebration of birthdays and secular holidays.
+They were not allowed to participate in extracurricular activities at school and their mother even discouraged them from doing homework.
 The two girls faced corporal punishment and, according to Lori, were sexually abused by an adult relative.
+Both sisters were eventually disfellowshipped from the Jehovah's Witnesses.

-Samantha did not complete high school.
-She married her first husband as a teenager, and the marriage was short lived.
+Sally did not complete high school; her parents removed her from school in the eighth grade when she was fourteen, so she could work full-time.
+When she was fifteen, she was raped by an older man.
+She married her first husband at age sixteen in 2001, but her husband was abusive and violent and the marriage was short-lived.

-Sally had one son while living in Oklahoma.
-She had met her then-partner in 2004, while working as a vacuum cleaner salesperson, but the couple had separated by 2011.
+Sally had one son in 2007, while living in Oklahoma.
+She had met her then-partner in 2004, while working as a vacuum cleaner salesperson, but the couple parted ways in 2009.
 Sally moved to Elkhart, Indiana in 2011 to live with her sister, Lori, after being laid off from a job in Oklahoma.
-The two worked at a delivery company, where Samantha met Moussa Elhassani, a brother of Lori's husband.
+The two worked at a package forwarding company, where Samantha met Moussa Elhassani, a brother of Lori's husband.
 His family owned the company.
 Elhassani, a non-observant Muslim, had been born in Morocco and moved to the U.S. in the early 2000s.
-Sally and Moussa began dating, and married in 2012.
+Sally and Elhassani began dating, and married on July 23, 2012.
 In June 2013, Sally had a daughter.
-Over time the relationship became emotionally and physically abusive, and Elhassani cheated on Sally.
-At one point Samantha was approached by the FBI, who asked her to become an informant on her job, and send them information regarding particular shipping details of certain customers; she agreed.
+Over time the relationship became emotionally and physically abusive, and Elhassani abused drugs and was unfaithful.
+At one point Samantha was approached by the FBI, who asked her to become an informant on her job, and send them information on "any types of suspicious shipments of a criminal or national security nature", including logging details of items and their destinations, and she agreed.